 Stress is the adverse reaction people have to excessive pressure.
 It is not a disease but if the stress goes on for some time it can lead to mental and physical health deterioration.
 Common symptoms of stress can include headaches, mood swings, poor sleeping habits, irritability, indecisiveness, absenteeism or reduced performance.
-If you feel that you are experiencing stress at work please contact the headteacher, wellbeing lead or the staff well-being group for further advice and support.
+If you feel that you are experiencing stress at work please contact the headteacher for further advice and support.